VenturianTome/VenturianTome/src/7.Family/Jessica-Javott42.md

 - Jessica's ideal DnD character is a dwarf/wizard who was a librarian and everytime she sneezed she froze stuff around her and had a chicken foot \[18:12 - *Q&A With My Wife*]
 - Jessica takes horror "horribly;" she made it "all of 3 minutes" through Resident Evil 2 \(the remake) \[0:23 - *My Wife's First Horror Map*]
 - She played [Audrey and Andre](../5.Characters/Qeios_Characters.md) in [Qeios](../6.Series/Qeios.md)
+- The only Beatles song she knows it Let It Be \[50:49 - *7th Anniversary Livestream*]

 ----